skoolkid/skoolkit/_sources/components.rst.txt

 If the first element of *sublengths* has a ``size`` value of 0, then the method should produce a list of statements with default sizes (as determined by `defb_size`, `defm_size` and `defw_size`), using the specified base.

+.. versionchanged:: 9.3
+   Added the *imaker* and *opcodes* attributes to the disassembler configuration object.
+API methods must now return objects created by *imaker*.

 .. versionchanged:: 8.5
    Added the ability to disassemble an instruction that wraps around the 64K